 Amazonbot is Amazon's web crawler used to improve our services, such as enabling Alexa to answer even more questions for customers.
-Amazonbot is a polite crawler that respects standard robots.txt rules and robots meta tags.
+Amazonbot respects standard robots.txt rules.

 In the user-agent string, you'll see “Amazonbot” together with additional agent information.
 An example looks like this:

-Robots.txt: Amazonbot respects standard robots.txt directives like Allow and Disallow.
-In the example below, Amazonbot won't crawl documents that are under /do-not-crawl/ or /forbidden/, but will crawl sub-directory /do-not-crawl/except-this/:
+Robots.txt: Amazonbot respects the robots.txt directives user-agent and Disallow.
+In the example below, Amazonbot won't crawl documents that are under /do-not-crawl/ or /not-allowed:

-User-agent: Amazonbot # Amazon's user agent Disallow: /do-not-crawl/ # disallow this directory Allow: /do-not-crawl/except-this/ # allow this subdirectory User-agent: * # any robot Disallow: /not-allowed/ # disallow this directory
+User-agent: Amazonbot # Amazon's user agent Disallow: /do-not-crawl/ # disallow this directory User-agent: * # any robot Disallow: /not-allowed/ # disallow this directory

-Link-Level Rel Parameter: We also support thet link-level rel=nofollow directive.
-Include these in your HTML like this to keep Amazonbot for following and crawling a particular link.
+Link-Level Rel Parameter: Amazonbot supports the link-level rel=nofollow directive.
+Include these in your HTML like this to keep Amazonbot for following and crawling a particular link from your website.